Join the rewards club for food lovers and unlock rewards

 Why do we eat turkey at Christmas?
 The long-standing tradition explained

-As Christmas rolls around each year, many families will be wondering what the history is behind this festive tradition
+As Christmas rolls around, many families will be wondering what the history is behind the festive tradition of eating turkey.
+Well, we've got the answer.

 Close map